- Funding opportunities (SOM)

-Eligibility as Principal Investigator on proposals
+Eligibility as a Principal Investigator on proposals

 The UVA policy Grants and Contracts – Definition, Solicitation, Clearance, and Acceptance states that proposals may only be submitted by elected members of the faculty: Professors, Associate and Assistant Professors, Instructors and Lecturers.
 Other individuals may serve as PIs, if allowed by the funding program and approved by the Office of Grants and Contracts.